neonav-co/neonav-co.github.io/index.md

 header:
   title: A new way to navigate websites
   text: >
-    Neo Workspace is a smart tiling window manager for your websites, allowing you to view their contents simultaneously without switching tabs and to organize them with multiple workspaces.
+    Neo Workspace is a smart tiling window manager for your websites, with build-in password manager, spellcheck, multiple workspaces and dark theme.
   action: # action button is optional
     label: Find Out More
     url: '#features'